Skip to content

 For specific coding, you can refer to the source code implementations of the built-in converters:

 It is recommended to use the bean-searcher-boot-starter dependency.
-After customizing the converter, you only need to declare it as a Spring Bean:
+After customizing your converter, simply declare it as a Spring Bean:

 java